IH (International Harvester) Logo

 The letter I was the prototype of trucks and tractors; when viewed from above, they looked like a rectangle with a dot-cab in front.
 The two halves of H looked like caterpillars.

-In general, the sign demonstrated the company’s ability to integrate into new conditions to offer special equipment that stands out from other brands.
+In general, the sign demonstrated the company’s ability to adapt to new conditions to offer special equipment that stands out from other brands.

 In 1985, all manufacturer divisions were sold, and the company ceased to exist.
 Trucks and buses continued to be produced by Navistar International Corporation under its brand, and Tenneco bought the rights to the name, turning it into the Case IH brand.